LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 byte slices (`&'a mut [u8]`), the last of which introduces a lifetime to the `ReadFuture<B>` type.
-Doing this allows buffers passed in to have a lifetime - if necessary - or be `'static`, and in either case the buffer is returned as part of the future's result value; when a read is complete, you get ownership of your buffer back.
+Doing this allows buffers passed in to have a lifetime - if necessary - or be `'static`, and in either case the buffer is returned as part of the future's result value: when a read is complete, you get ownership of your buffer back.

 ### A small but significant piece of inaccurate documentation